awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 **Supported AWS Resources**
 + Amazon Aurora on Amazon RDS
 + MySQL on Amazon RDS
-+ PostgreSQL on Amazon RDS
++ PostgresSQL on Amazon RDS
 + Oracle on Amazon RDS
 + MariaDB on Amazon RDS
 + Microsoft SQL Server on Amazon RDS